ritza-co/fusionauth-site/site/docs/v1/tech/guides/user-actions-new.md

 - `temporal` — if the Action is temporal.
 - `userEmailingEnabled`, `userNotificationsEnabled` — notify doesn't contact the user, it just adds a `notifyUser` field to JSON sent to webhooks.

-### Action instance parameters
+#### Action instance parameters
 These are used when applying an Action to a User.
 - `userActionId`
 - `actioneeUserId`
 - `actionerUserId`
-- `applicationIds` — The Action can be applied to the User for multiple Applications.
+- `applicationIds` — The Action can be applied to the actionee for multiple Applications.
 - `broadcast` — Should the Action trigger webhooks
 - `comment` — A note by the actioner if they want to add information in addition to the Reason.
 - `emailUser` — Should the user be emailed at instance creation.